How to Open an Australian Bank Account Online from Overseas

 Can I open a bank account in Australia before landing?

 You can not usually open a bank account in Australia before you’re physically there.
-Instead, consider a non-bank multi-currency account which supports AUD and which you can open from your home country instead - check out Wise and Revolut as great starting points for your research.
+Instead, consider a specialist multi-currency account which supports AUD and which you can open from your home country instead - check out Wise and Revolut as starting points for your research.